Free Shipping for AU orders over $39 | gift tag & ribbon now available

 Are you thinking about a 400-metre dash?
-Nah, me neither!
-However, I do exfoliate my feet regularly by mixing sea salt drizzled with our ‘soothe face & body oil’, give myself a foot massage and lovely soak in a footbath.
+Nah, me neither.
+But I do exfoliate my feet by using sea salt drizzled with our ‘soothe face & body oil’ and soak in a footbath.

 Join our mailing list to take $10 off your first order and be the first to hear about new products...